Ukraine's Poroshenko urges more sanctions if Russia backs referendum

-Separatists in the Donbass region say the Sunday referendum on secession will be similar to the one that preceded Russia's annexation of Crimea in March.
-Such a move could complicate Ukraine's May 25 presidential elections.
+Separatists in the Donbass region say they will hold a referendum on secession on Sunday, similar to the one that preceded Russia's annexation of Crimea in March.
+But such a move could complicate Ukraine's May 25 presidential elections.

-A poll last month put Poroshenko, who supported the pro-European uprising which ousted Kremlin-backed president Viktor Yanukovich, on 48.4 percent, just short of the absolute majority needed to avoid a runoff in a second round.
+A poll last month put Poroshenko, who supported the pro-European uprising which ousted Kremlin-backed president Viktor Yanukovich, on 48.4 percent, just short of an absolute majority needed to avoid a runoff in a second-round.

-The confectionery tycoon said his priority was to stabilise the situation in Ukraine, where fears of war are mounting, and left open the possibility of a referendum later.
+The confectionary tycoon said his priority was to stabilize the situation in Ukraine, where fears of a war are mounting, and left open the possibility of a referendum later.

-"After the presidential election, after restoring law and order, we are ready to discuss any referendum and we are not afraid of a referendum, including the constitutional changes which I ... am ready to discuss with anybody."
+"After the presidential election, after restoring law and order, we are ready to discuss any referendum and we are not afraid of a referendum, including the constitutional changes which I ... am ready to discuss with anybody," he said.

 Poroshenko also said the Russians "want to invite some separatists to the table" of a second round of Geneva talks but that these people had little support and the only legitimate representative of Ukrainians should be the foreign minister.